 The Crypt Lake hike in Waterton Lakes National Park has been called the “Indiana Jones adventure of the Canadian Rockies.”
 The hike to the lake is by no means the prettiest hike in the Rockies – or even in Waterton Lakes National Park for that matter.

-But it does offer a variety of experiences that you’re not likely to find on any other hike in Canada.
+But the Crypt Lake hike does offer a variety of experiences that you’re not likely to find on any other hike in Canada.
 And there are some glorious views along the trail – and Crypt Lake itself is a beautiful Caribbean blue colour.

-The hike to Crypt Lake starts with a boat ride
+The Crypt Lake hike starts with a boat ride

 “No one has ever died on the exposed section” declares our boat guide en route to the Crypt Lake hike.
 Would you call those reassuring words as you headed out to test your mettle on a trail known for a ladder, tunnel and chains?